Sabamoradi/js-bad-practices/README.md

 const dynamicFunction = new Function("a", "b", "return a + b;");
 console.log(dynamicFunction(2, 3)); // Output: 5
 ```

-Consequences of Using eval()

-1.Security Vulnerabilities:

-Opens doors to cross-site scripting (XSS) and other security threats.

-2.Performance Degradation:

-Slower execution due to deoptimization and interpretation.
-Higher memory consumption due to repeated parsing.

-3.Unmaintainable Code:

-Dynamic code injection makes debugging and maintaining the codebase challenging.

 ## For in Loops

 The for...in loop iterates over all enumerable string properties of an object, including those inherited from its prototype chain.